Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 ## But hold on...

-Reputable software providers hire/promote architects, who are central figures at many IT events.
+Reputable software providers hire/promote architects; they are central figures at many IT events.
 There's certification after all.

-Above all, *software architect* sounds cool, distinguishes one from crowds of senior developers<sup>🙋</sup>, and impresses managers, customers, and stakeholders.&#8287;
+Above all, *software architect* sounds cool, distinguishes one from crowds of senior developers<sup>🙋</sup><sup>👩‍👦‍👦</sup>, and impresses managers, customers, and stakeholders.&#8287;
 Neither "expert", "Chief Programming Officer" nor "dev lord" would match.

 > There was no intention to defame _software architects_ but to qualify the term as an honor rather than a job title for a bundle of avant practices with strong practical backup.